arigony/mol/README.md

+## Educational reach and validation

+This repository is part of an open educational technology initiative for chemistry education.
+The learning object has been designed for use with students in real teaching contexts, including high school chemistry and introductory chemistry courses.

+The project is connected to the validation of a chemistry learning object in the context of a Master's dissertation, with emphasis on interactive visualization, mobile access, augmented-reality-inspired interaction, and student engagement.

+Unlike traditional software packages measured mainly by downloads or dependencies, this repository contributes to the open-source educational ecosystem by providing a reusable, low-cost, browser-based resource that teachers can adapt and deploy through GitHub Pages without commercial software or specialized infrastructure.

 # Laboratório de Avogadro

 Simulação interativa para ensino de **quantidade de matéria** e **número de Avogadro**, desenvolvida para uso em aulas de Química com **smartphones, tablets e computadores**.